pnp/powershell/documentation/Add-PnPTeamsTab.md

 ```

 ### -ContentUrl
-The Url to use to render the content inside the tab within Microsoft Teams
+The Url to use to render the content inside the tab within Microsoft Teams.

+When using Type SharePointPageAndList, the ContentUrl will automatically be generated and cannot be specified.

 ```yaml
 Type: String